 I've been building PCs for 20 years — now I'd just buy a ...

-You will get efficient and thoughtful service from ZHONGKANG.
+You can expect reliable and thoughtful service from ZHONGKANG.

-Honestly, that first build made me feel like a nerdy superhero.
-Being able to install a CPU is definitely as impressive as X-ray vision, right?
+That first build made me feel like a geeky superhero.
+Installing a CPU surely is as impressive as having X-ray vision, right?

-When things are running smoothly, my setup should look like this
+When everything runs smoothly, my setup looks like this:

 (Image credit: Future)